asielh1n1/node-red-contrib-jsonwebtoken/README.md

 * **Audience**: Allows configuring the audience of the token.
 * **Issuer**: Allows configuring the issuer of the token.
 * **Not Before**: The "Not Before" (NBF) field in a token is used to specify the moment from which the token is valid.
 This means that the token will not be accepted by the server before the date and time specified in this field.
 The value is expressed in seconds.
+* **Keyid**: The Keyid field enables the inclusion of the kid header in token signatures.

 ## Node jwt-verify